feets.datasets package

 feets.datasets.synthetic.create_periodic(mu_err=0.0, sigma_err=1.0, seed=None, **kwargs)[source]

-Generate a data with magnitudes with periodic variability
+Generate a light curve dataset with periodic variability.

 Parameters:

-Standar deviation of the gaussian distribution of magnitude errorrs
+Standard deviation of the Gaussian distribution for the magnitude errors.

 Returns: